Modern Tarot Decks

 The Fountain Tarot is a 79-card re-envisioning of tarot through the worlds of geometry, internet culture, art and spirituality.
 The creators aimed to capture the joys and sorrows of life and celebrate 'oneness' through Jonathan Saiz's original oil paintings.
-A quality printing of the deck is available for pre-order.

 The Today's Journey Tarot is a modern, 78-card tarot that relates the archetypal imagery through everyday experiences instead of esoteric symbolism.
 It's a gentle and simplified deck, with soft illustrations of modern scenes.
 An expanded, separate companion book is also now available.

 In the Universe Cards, astronomy, The Universe and quantum physics meld together, forming an oracle deck that shows how the spectacle of the firmament mirrors your inner being.
 The first edition was originally published by Thorsons in 1999, and for this second edition, Kay worked with artist Chris Butler.
 Together, they created something more fantasy based than the original whilst still employing the Hubble Telescope images as the artwork's foundation.